DavePearce/Homepage/content/blog/07_fooling_borrow_checker.md

 }
 ```

-In this case, it _must_ return the borrow as there is nothing else it
+In this case, it must either return the borrow or return a `'static`
-could return to satisfy the return type (well, assuming its not doing something `unsafe`).
+as there is nothing else it could return to satisfy the return type
+(well, assuming its not doing something `unsafe`).

 ## Warm Up